aryoda/tryCatchLog/README.md

 The main advantages of the `tryCatchLog` function over `tryCatch` are

-* easy **logging** of errors, warnings and messages into a file or console
+* **Easy logging** of errors, warnings and messages into a file or console
-* logging warnings (and other on-error conditions) does **not** stop the execution of the evaluated expression (unlike `tryCatch` does if you pass a warning handler function)
-* identifies the source of errors and warnings by logging a **complete stack trace with references to the source file names and line numbers**
+* **Complete stack trace with references to the source file names and line numbers** to identify the source of errors and warnings
-  (`traceback` does not contain the full stack trace!)
+  (R's `traceback` does not contain the full stack trace if you catch errors and warnings!)
 * allows **[post-mortem analysis](#how-do-i-perform-a-post-mortem-analysis-of-my-crashed-r-script) after errors by creating a dump file** with all variables of the global environment (workspace) and each function called (via `dump.frames`) - very helpful for batch jobs that you cannot debug on the server directly to reproduce the error!
+* Logging of warnings (and other non-error conditions) **without** stopping the execution of the evaluated expression (unlike `tryCatch` does if you pass a warning handler function)

 This code was created as an answer to the stackoverflow question